 - Blake's 7: Servalan almost always ran circles around Blake and his Rebels.
 Most of the time, she left them holding the bag after playing them too.
 She also survives the series finale.
 The alleged heroes don't.

 - Leverage: Sterling.
 Never.
 Loses.
 The best the con artist team can manage is misdirection.

-- The Cigarette Smoking Man on X-Files survived things no human being ought to have survived, and again, came out on top with Mulder and Scully once again discredited and humiliated.
+- The X-Files: The Cigarette Smoking Man survived things no human being ought to have survived, and repeatedly came out on top with Mulder and Scully once again discredited and humiliated.

 - Even though he ultimately dies definitively in an airstrike, he still has the last laugh when he gets to tell Mulder and Scully that the alien invasion is scheduled for 2012.

 - Sylar from Heroes.
 He kills numerous people, usually minor characters, over multiple seasons; and despite being mortally stabbed (twice), getting completely incinerated, having his entire brain overwritten, etc. he still keeps coming back, usually with even more powers, to terrorize the rest of the cast.

 - Arthur Petrelli takes this Up to Eleven.
 While he's around, he's able to overpower Sylar effortlessly, as well as killing off nearly every major baddie the show had cultivated up to that point.
 Realizing their mistake, the writers deemed him Too Powerful to Live and had the three most powerful non-Arthur characters come together to kill him for good.
 Embodies this trope to a much greater degree than Sylar, because Sylar's rise to godhood occurred over the course of the series and stemmed from his own determinator persistence and cleverness, Arthur's ascent occurred off-screen and before the main storyline and comes without any real emotional baggage, so there's no sense that he was ever particularly vulnerable.